 Naga Pokuna (Cobra Pond)

-Naga pokuna boasts of one of the main sources of natural water at Mihintale.
+Naga Pokuna boasts of one of the main sources of natural water at Mihintale.
 It is situated on an elevated plateau on the side of a hill just below the Maha Thupa and Mihindu Seya.
 Naga pokuna literally translated as Cobra pond takes its name from the five hooded cobra cut in low relief on the rock surface above the pond.
 The tail of this cobra sculpture is said to reach the bottom of the pond.

-It was connected in one hand with the Sinha pokuna or the Pond of the lion and on the other with the Bat-ge or Refectory by means of channels and spouts made of stone.
+It was connected on one hand with the Sinha pokuna or the Pond of the lion and on the other with the Bat-ge or Refectory by means of channels and spouts made of stone.
 The spouts on pillars at the Bat-ge site can still be seen.
 As such the water required for bathing at the Sinha pokuna and the water required for the alms hall was supplied by the Naga pokuna. [ … more information … ]

 Ata Seta Len (Sixty Eight Caves of Mihintale)